Anytown Leadership Program is a human relations organization dedicated to educating, embracing and empowering leaders to promote social change.

 We envision a society that is strengthened by diversity, inclusion, respect and justice for all people.

 As Arizona’s oldest human relations organization, Anytown Leadership Camp was born out of the belief that respectful dialogue between people from different backgrounds can bring about positive changes in our communities.

 In 1927, leaders from different faiths refused to be bystanders in the face of hatred, intolerance, bigotry, fear and deeply embedded prejudice.
-At this time, the Ku Klux Klan was active in most areas across the country, directing vicious bigotry towards Catholics, Jews, blacks and “foreigners.”
+At this time, the Ku Klux Klan was active in most areas across the country, directing vicious bigotry towards individuals identifying as Catholic, Jewish, Black or as immigrants.

 Acknowledging the need for action, leaders including Teddy Roosevelt, Benjamin Cardozo, Jane Addams, and U.S. Supreme Court Chief Justice Charles Evans Hughes, created The National Conference for Christians and Jews – NCCJ.
 They mobilized citizens against the forces of violence, ignorance and exclusion, and contributed significantly to an expanded definition of “who is an American.”

 These leaders dedicated the organization to bringing diverse people together to address interfaith divisions.